-Walerko celebrates 60 years in business with a $1.5 Million dollar capital investment
+Walerko celebrates 60 years in business with a $500,000 dollar capital investment

-The year 2012, witnessed growth to our facilities, and precision machining technological capabilities.
-We added an 8,000 square foot large part machining bay to our main building, including a semi truck dock, 15 ton bridge crane for handling large parts, and a new high speed CNC Bridge Mill.
-The Bridge Mill weighing in at over 100,000 pounds is one of the largest mills of its kind in northern Indiana.
-We are now capable of machining parts 10 feet x 14 feet long, and machine five sides of the part in one setup, with accuracy of two ten thousands of an inch.
-The mill enables us to enter a market for large part machining in the construction, automotive, machine tool, and agricultural industries.
+The year 2012, witnessed growth to our facilities, and precision machining and inspection capabilities.
+We added an 8,000 square foot large part machining bay to our main building, including a semi-truck dock, and a 15-ton bridge crane for handling large parts.
 To meet our customer’s needs for large part and fixture inspection we purchased a Faro Laser Tracker Ion.
-The laser allows us to bring our inspection department to the work site.
+The laser allows us to bring our inspection department to the worksite.
 The Laser has a distance capability of 180 feet radial and vertical, with accuracies of .0002 of an inch.
-With the laser we now offer our customers subcontract inspection of parts at their facility and provide a geometrical dimension report.
+With the laser, we now offer our customer’s subcontract inspection of parts at their facility and provide a geometrical dimension report.

-With the recent expansion we now have 48,000 square feet of manufacturing space to accommodate business growth opportunities.
+With the recent expansion, we now have 32,000 square feet of manufacturing space to accommodate business growth opportunities.
 Our recent growth is part of a steady progression, from the company’s early beginnings in a garage on Okema Avenue, in Elkhart.
 Edward F. Walerko started his business machining experimental parts and tooling for Bendix Aerospace, in 1952.
-The company grew as a traditional tool and die business thru the 1950’s.
+The company grew as a traditional tool and die business through the 1950s.

 In 1964, Walerko built a new facility and entered into the Numerical Controlled machining of jet engine components.